awwithro/makemea/README.md

 | Glittering {{ lookup "./fancy"}}                  |
 | Sparkling {{ lookup "./fancy"}}                   |

 `lookup` also allows an for an optional argument for performing the same lookup multiple times.
-The following table will result in three itmes being selected from the `fancier` table: `makemea makemea/templates/lookup/count`
+The following table will result in three items being selected from the `fancier` table: `makemea makemea/templates/lookup/count`

 | Count                    |
 | ------------------------ |